Troubleshooting¶

 followed by about 25 lines of seemingly random signs.

-Pushing old Patch Set again¶
+Pushing old Patch Set again (updating/rebasing)

-Amend the commit using:
+So you need to amend the commit using:

 git commit --amend

-Resolving Merge Conflicts in generated asset files¶
+Resolving Merge Conflicts in generated asset files

 Mergeconflict in typo3/sysext/backend/Resources/Public/Css/backend.css